Curricular Resource Center

 To find a sponsor, we recommend checking out http://vivo.brown.edu to see what professors are doing research in the field(s) you are interested in and going to their office hours.
 Professors are often excited to talk to potential ICers because their work is innovative and unique!
 The Faculty Sponsor Info Sheet provides more information about the faculty sponsor role.

-Revise your application with the IC Coordinators.
+Work on your proposal with the IC Coordinators.
 We recommend working in the fillable Word template and then saving the final product as a PDF for submission.
 You will need a letter of support from your faculty sponsor.
 (See the application, where the prompt for this is at the end--you can include the letter or have your sponsor send it separately.)

 Please also proofread and edit your proposal and consider making an appointment at the Writing Center before submitting it.